KMCI-TV

-KMCI-TV (channel 38) is an independent television station licensed to Lawrence, Kansas, United States, serving the Kansas City metropolitan area.
+KMCI-TV (channel 38), branded The Spot – Kansas City 38, is an independent television station licensed to Lawrence, Kansas, United States, serving the Kansas City metropolitan area.
 It is owned by the E. W. Scripps Company alongside NBC affiliate KSHB-TV (channel 41).
 The two stations share studios on Oak Street in Kansas City, Missouri; KMCI-TV's transmitter is located at the Blue River Greenway in the city's Hillcrest section.
-Despite Lawrence being KMCI-TV's city of license, the station maintains no physical presence there.